-If you were an NSC undergraduate, Post Bacc SLEP, Masters Preparatory Plan (MPP), or Health Human Sciences with Speech Pathology concentration, who already began CALIPSO tracking within the last 6 years for full-time program, and last 5 years for part-time program, you will not need to repurchase CALIPSO.
+If you were a Nevada State undergraduate, Post Bacc SLEP, Masters Preparatory Plan (MPP), or Health Human Sciences with Speech Pathology concentration, who already began CALIPSO tracking within the last 6 years for full-time program, and last 5 years for part-time program, you will not need to repurchase CALIPSO.
 The reason is that CALIPSO allows you to have access to the program for 8 years.
-Undergraduates at NSC, initiated using CALIPSO in 2022, and should have already submitted the undergraduate material.
+Undergraduates at Nevada State, who have CALIPSO, should have already submitted the undergraduate material.